List of Courage the Cowardly Dog characters: Eustace Bagge

 Lionel Wilson originally voiced the character, but left midway through the third season due to illness (and eventually died five months after the show ended) and was replaced by Arthur Anderson.
-However, some vocals and sounds of grunting, laughing, screaming and catchphrases from Wilson have been used while Anderson was recording.
+However, many vocals and sounds of grunts, laughs, screams and catchphrases from Wilson have been used while Anderson was recording.
 In the 2014 short titled The Fog of Courage, Wallace Shawn replaced Anderson as the voice of Eustace.
 In the crossover special with Scooby-Doo, Straight Outta Nowhere: Scooby-Doo!
 Meets Courage the Cowardly Dog, veteran voice actor Jeff Bergman plays Eustace.